Beyonder84/Beyonder84/README.md

 - 👋 Hi, I’m @Beyonder84
-- 👀 I’m interested in talking with individuals from all walks of life.
+- 👀 I’m interested in trade content, talking with individuals from all walks of life.
 Sharing experiences,file sharing, using I2P and enjoying the journey.
 - 🌱 I’m currently learning Torrents,improving not leaving footprints, freenet vs clearness vs whatever the other nets their are.
 - 💞️ I’m looking to collaborate on interests we share and wish to explore.
 - 📫 How to reach me Discord lukeg0552or Telegram @Lglanton